CDCgov/MaRS/docs/index.md

 11. Seal the plate and place on the magnetic stand until the solution is clear (~3 minutes).
 Allow TWB to remain in the wells (to prevent drying of beads) and proceed to amplification steps.

-**THIS IS NOT A RECOMMENDED SAFE STOPPING POINT.
-Please proceed to Ampification of Tagmented DNA.**
+**PLEASE PROCEED TO NEXT PROCEDURE (Amplification of Tagmented DNA).
+THIS IS NOT A RECOMMENDED SAFE STOPPING POINT.**

 <a id="lib_indexing"></a>